vippsas/vipps-ecom-api/vipps-ecom-api-getting-started.md

 ![keys_profile](images/keys_profile.PNG?raw=true "Title")

 You have the `Access Token` key on the top.
 You have to click "Show" on the right side to make the keys appear.
-And as marked, its the `Primary key` you are after.
+And as marked in yellow, it's the `Primary key` you are after.
 If the key for some reason does not work, then you can hit "Regenerate", right next to "Show".

 The `Ocp-Apim-Subscription-Key` is right below the `Access Token` key.
 You have to click "Show" on the right side to make the keys appear.
-And as marked, its the `Primary key` you are after.
+And as marked in yellow, it's the `Primary key` you are after.
 If the key for some reason does not work, then you can hit "Regenerate", right next to "show".

 The `MerchantSerialNumber` (MSN) is the number right next to the name of your Salesunit, `100848` in this example.